-What I mean is that there are alternative ways to ensure you have these items at your destination.
-These are a few suggestions:
+What I mean is that there are alternative ways to ensure you have these items at your destination, apart from placing them in checked bags.

 Check out these on Amazon – Travel bottle set including an approved quart sized bag and a folding toothbrush.

 Buy travel size

 You can purchase many toiletry items in travel size packs (so 3.4oz or less) in many drug stores.

-Buy in the shops air-side
+Buy in the stores air-side